European red spider mite (Panonychus ulmi)

 Management-chemical control: HOME USE

-- superior-type oil (European red mite only)-Some formulations are OMRI-listed for organic use.
+- superior-type oil (European red spider mite only)-Some formulations are OMRI-listed for organic use.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.